EBO-ESCRS Subspecialty Exam

 To encourage standardised training/teaching and standardised care across Europe

-Specialists in Ophthalmology with particular interest and experience in glaucoma have the opportunity to have their knowledge and expertise tested and officially acknowledged by sitting the EBO-ESCRS Cataract & Refractive Surgery Subspecialty Exam.
+Specialists in Ophthalmology with particular interest and experience in Cataract & Refractive Surgery have the opportunity to have their knowledge and expertise tested and officially acknowledged by sitting the EBO-ESCRS Cataract & Refractive Surgery Subspecialty Exam.
 Successful candidates will be awarded a diploma: the Fellow of the EBO Subspecialty Cataract & Refractive Surgery Diploma (FEBOS-CR diploma).
 This diploma is recognized as a proof of advanced knowledge and competence in this field.

 The European Board of Ophthalmology (EBO), in collaboration with the ESCRS, organizes an annual subspecialty exam in Cataract & Refractive Surgery with the aim to formally recognizing subspecialty training and expertise in that field.
 By introducing exam criteria and standards, the EBO-ESCRS wish to harmonize and improve training across Europe.

 Further information available here.

 Applications for the 2023 FEBOS-CR Examination are now closed.
 Application deadline March 31st 23.59

 The ESCRS and EBO have developed this examination to certify the expertise and advanced knowledge of experienced cataract and refractive surgeons, to prove their readiness to teach others and run a cataract service.